Abigail/Abigail.github.io/Src/Trapped/drunk_elephant.md

 # Drunk Elephant

 The **Drunk Elephant** moves one square in any direction, except backwards.
+This is a mirror of the movement of the [*Blind Tiger*](blind_tiger.html) which moves one square in any direction except forwards.

 The **Drunk Elephant** is found in [*Chu Sh&#x14d;gi*](#wiki:Chu_Shogi).